Is it Normal to Hate Your Life?

 - Eye complications

 Individuals who have experienced, are currently living in, or have otherwise been exposed to traumatic situations may also be at risk of developing autoimmune disorders like Hashimoto’s thyroiditis, psoriasis, rheumatic arthritis, and several others.
+Despite their physical symptoms, a trauma rehab program or setting can also help treat the underlying causes that lead to these occurrences and provide relief.

 Understanding the Relationship Between Mental Health and Substance Abuse